nerliss/GFRPG/README.md

 # Disclaimer
 This is a source code repository for GenericFantasyRPG (GFRPG), it doesn't contain any assets.
 Currently is in heavy WIP since a lot of logic was written in blueprints which is obviously not accessible from here.

+# Attention
+This desription hasn't been updated for years, so, you know, is only partially true :)

 # Generic Fantasy RPG
 Just a passion project of mine.
 Heavily inspired by World of Warcraft, The Elder Scrolls series.